Campervanning in Norway: Tips, Routes & Destinations for 2024

 Atlantic Ocean Road

-Award-winning, this road is a designated Cultural Heritage Site, a National Tourist Route, and has been recognized as the Norwegian Construction of the Century.
+The award-winning Atlantic Road is a designated Cultural Heritage Site, a National Tourist Route, and has been recognized as the Norwegian Construction of the Century.

 RELATED POST: Atlantic Road Norway: Absolutely Everything You Need to Know!